lesaff/statamic-eventbrite/README.md

 # Eventbrite Add-on for Statamic
 By Rudy Affandi (2015)
-Version 1.0.0
+Version 1.0.1

 ## What is this?
 Eventbrite API wrapper is an add-on that allows you to display Eventbrite dataset on your Statamic site.
 It requires Eventbrite API and user key.

 ## Installation
-Copy the 'add-ons/eventbrite' folder to the `_add-ons` folder in your Statamic website.
+Copy the 'add-ons/eventbrite' folder to the '_add-ons' folder in your Statamic website.
-Copy the 'config/eventbrite' folder to the `_config/add-ons` folder in your Statamic website.
+Copy the 'config/eventbrite' folder to the '_config/add-ons' folder in your Statamic website.

-If you want to use enter the search parameters from fieldset, use the following as a guideline or, just include it to your existing fieldsets.
-Copy the fieldset/eventbrite.yaml to the `_config/fieldsets` folder in your Statamic website.
-You either need to include this fieldset using the `include: ` or copy and paste what you need to your existing fieldset(s)

 ## How to use
 Use the following tag pair in your template: